Guzd/SoundsApp/README.md

-# SoundsApp
+# Tje Sounds App

-App created using JS vanilla and canvas.
+App created using JavaScript vanilla and paperJS.

+## How to play
+Press some keys in your keyboard and observe the colors and sounds on the screen.
+Enjoy!

 Live demo: https://guzd.github.io/SoundsApp/